In recent years, the invasion of online privacy and cases of data breaches are constantly on the rise.

 If your credentials were leaked, you would be notified of the same.
 So without any further delay, tap on Change Password on the Website.

 You shall now be taken to that concerned site.
-You will have to verify your credentials and set up a new password for that account.
+You must verify your credentials and set up a new password for that account.

-So with this, we conclude the guide on how you could fix the Safari Compromise Password warning.
+So with this, we conclude the guide on how to fix the Safari Compromise Password warning.
 The previous warning message will disappear if you turn off the Detect Compromised Passwords feature.

-However, that isn’t the recommended course of action and should be avoided at all costs.
-Instead, as soon as you see the password breach message, taking immediate action should be your topmost priority.
+However, that isn’t the recommended course of action and should be avoided.
+Instead, taking immediate action should be your top priority when you see the password breach message.

-Furthermore, if you continue to see this warning message even after changing your password across a site, it means some of your other accounts are also part of the password breach.
+Furthermore, if you continue to see this warning message even after changing your password across a site, other accounts are also part of the password breach.
 So head to the Security Recommendations tab, get hold of all such accounts, and change their passwords immediately.